avkabanov/widgets-web-service/README.md

 ## Rate Limiting
 Rate Limit is controlled by `com.kabanov.widgets.interseptor.rate_limit.RateLimitInterceptor` and configured in `application.yaml`, section `rate-limits`
- - `refill-interval-millis` - time interfal in millis to refill all Buckets
+ - `refill-interval-millis` - time interval in millis to refill all Buckets
  - `default-rate-limit` - rate limit to default, not specified end-point

  Config additional endpoints can be made in `endpoints` section.
 For every endpoint `path` and `rate-limit` can be set